Hisar E Ishq

 Hisar E Ishq is a 2012 Pakistani television series aired on Urdu 1.
 It was written by Salma Younus and directed by Furqaan Khan.

-Set against a feudal backdrop, the narrative follows Lord Hakim Ali and his two sons.One is Jhanzaib, who is ambitious and ruthless, he uses his wealth and power to get what he wants — often at others’ expense.
-Second is Aalam, kind-hearted and principled, unlike his brother.
+Set against a feudal backdrop, the narrative follows Hakim Ali and his two sons.
+One is Jhanzaib, who is ambitious and ruthless, he uses his wealth and power to get what he wants — often at others’ expense.
+Aalam is kind-hearted and principled, unlike his brother.
 He falls in love with Rania, a middle-class woman, and courageously stands by his love despite numerous obstacles.
-The drama explores the fallout of Jhanzaib’s manipulations on many families.
-As the next generation steps in, Jhanzaib is eventually forced to confront his wrongdoing and seek redemption.
+The drama explores the fallout of Jhanzaib’s manipulations for many families.
+As the next generation steps in, Jhanzaib is eventually forced to confront his wrongdoings and seek redemption.